 It is important for the group to keep the member meetings relevant and work towards practical outputs.
 New members are welcome and their input will be actively encouraged.

 Vice-Chair: Bárbara Serra

 Alison Friel FIFST has 25 years of experience in the food industry, she started with a manufacturing background in various technical roles before working in own-label product management for leading foodservice and retailers in the UK.
-Since 2017 Since 2017, Alison has been working in the Certification Body sector and currently leads the Client and technical account management team for SAI Global.
+Since 2017, Alison has been working in the Certification Body sector and currently leads the consulting, training and technical team for NSF.

 Andy Kerridge FIFST has 25+ years’ experience in food technology/quality & safety management; working in Europe, Middle East & Africa.
 His career started in the meat industry and continued in foodservice.
 He has been involved in the development of issues 4-7 of the BRC Global Food Standard.
 Since 2012, he now helps companies meet demands of quality, safety & consistency.
 Andy is also Chair of IFST Midlands Branch.

 Lucy Knox FIFST has more than 35 years’ experience in the food industry, having enjoyed a varied career as a home economist, food writer and recipe developer.
 Passionate about food safety, she now works as a Food Safety and Menu Consultant, advising over 230 licensees on everything from HACCP to allergens, suppliers and menu engineering.
 Lucy is a Fellow of the RSPH and a Member of the CIEH.